SanielX/Microscenes/README.md

     string INameableNode.GetNiceNameString() => m_NodeName;
 }
 ```

+Check out Microscenes.Utility.NodeNaming class for helper methods to implement this interface, such as text coloring.

 ## Context System
 So one other thing I noticed is that microscenes can be nicely used for interactions with objects, but in this case some nodes would need additional data such as lookDirection and so on.
 Therefore I made context system.
 Basically, any node can define `RequireContext` attribute, which will make it to not be available until context request is satisfied.